Working Papers

 Discrete Taylor Rules

 I introduce a discrete Taylor rule that mirrors the institutional practice of adjusting policy rates in 25-basis-point steps.
 Re-estimating several examples from the literature shows that this rule reduces residuals by up to one-third, suggesting smaller monetary policy shocks than previously estimated.
-Embedding the rule in a New-Keynesian model and additionally restricting interest rate adjustments to two predetermined dates per quarter reveals three insights: First, the model lacks a steady state and exhibits endogenous cycles.
-Second, impulse responses are significantly affected by discreteness and are inhomogeneous with respect to the shock size.
-Third, during a business cycle matching moments of the US economy, the interest rate is on average 74 basis points away from the linear-rule case, which explains 2 % of output gap and 4 % of inflation variance.
+Embedding the rule in a New-Keynesian model and additionally restricting interest rate adjustments to two predetermined dates per quarter yields further insights.
+First, impulse responses change substantially, exhibiting kinks and delayed returns to steady state.
+These effects are heterogeneous across the output gap and inflation and with respect to the shock size.
+Second, in a simulated U.S. business cycle, the interest rate deviates on average by 30 basis points from the linear-rule benchmark, and discreteness accounts for 2.07% of output-gap variance.
+In contrast, infrequent rate adjustments reduce volatility by making monetary policy more active on average.

 with Hans Gersbach and Samuel Schmassmann, CEPR Discussion Paper No. 20290